suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 AES-KW.
 The COSE\_recipient structure, which is a substructure of the COSE\_Encrypt structure, contains the CEK encrypted by the KEK.

-When the
-firmware image is encrypted for use by multiple recipients, there are three
+When the firmware image is encrypted for use by multiple recipients, there are three options:
-options:

-- If all of authorized recipients have access to the KEK, a single COSE\_recipient structure contains the encrypted CEK.
+- If all authorized recipients have access to the KEK, a single COSE\_recipient structure contains the encrypted CEK.

 - If recipients have different KEKs, then the COSE\_recipient structure